DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Creating a View

 Now it's time to create our index page.
-Go to Views/Home and and empty view named Index
+Go to Views/Home and add an empty view named Index:

 <img src="//content.screencast.com/users/Alexander_/folders/Jing/media/a88eefb2-5c07-4b38-acb1-914e0f58a7b9/2017-08-18_1348.png">

 Open the newly created view and put the following code into it: